 Reports & Guidebooks (ACRP)

 The Airport Cooperative Research Program (ACRP) is an industry-driven, applied research program that develops near-term, practical solutions to problems faced by airport operators.
 ACRP is managed by the Transportation Research Board (TRB) of the National Academies and sponsored by the Federal Aviation Administration (FAA).
 Additional information can be found on the TRB website.
 The research is conducted by contractors who are selected on the basis of competitive proposals.
 Since 2007, Barich, Inc. has been selected on multiple occasions to develop, or contribute to the TRB's ACRP research projects.
-Our most current research engagement with ACRP started in March, 2018.
+We are currently wrapping up a research engagement with ACRP that started in March, 2018.
+We are also providing our services on ACRP 11-02 Task 37, Periodic Report on Transformative Technology at Airports.

 While conducting research projects, Barich, Inc. various staff also participate as Panel Members, helping to guide other ACRP initiatives, including: ACRP 01-12 'A Primer for Information Technology Systems at Airports'; ACRP 04-04A "Evaluating the Airport Emergency Response Operations Simulation (AEROS) Tool"; ACRP 10-08: 'Guidebook for Implementing Intelligent Transportation Systems Elements to Improve Airport Traveler Access Information'; ACRP 10-20 'Guidance for Planning, Design, and Operations of Airport Communications'; and ACRP 11-05 'Dissemination of ACRP Research Results'.